Shopping Guide: Quiapo, Manila

-It’s new year and I promised my self that I will explore, take photos and blog about Manila.
-I just love Manila, walking around this City may not provide a pleasant adventure to every street walker but believe it or not, It will help you discover Manila’s inner beauty which is most often invisible to the eye.
+It’s a new year, and I promised to explore, take photos, and blog about Manila.
+I just love Manila; walking around this City may not provide a pleasant adventure to every streetwalker, but believe it or not, It will help you discover Manila’s inner beauty, which is most often invisible to the eye.

-Felix R. Hidalgo Street in Quiapo is the Mecca for Filipino photographers, this is the area where you can buy camera and photography accessories at guaranteed low low prices.
-You can also find camera repair shops, used camera for sale and a handful of Ukay Ukay shops.
+Felix R. Hidalgo Street in Quiapo is the Mecca for Filipino photographers; this is the area where you can buy cameras and photography accessories at guaranteed low, low prices.
+You can also find camera repair shops, used cameras for sale, and a handful of Ukay Ukay shops.

 Quiapo is also the home of fortune tellers and stores offering herbal products and lucky charms.
-In Carriedo Street, some of the shopping malls are occupied by Taiwanese vendors that sells almost everything from clothing to accessories.
+In Carriedo Street, some shopping malls are occupied by Taiwanese vendors that sell almost everything from clothing to accessories.

 Quiapo is the location of the first SM Department Store in the Philippines.
 The first SM store was opened in November 1972 in Carriedo St. Manila.
 The store has been renovated and relaunched as SM Clearance Store.

-One of the most popular street foods in Manila is Hopia.
-Being one of the most favorite Pinoy comfort food, you can find a Hopia store in almost every corner of each street.
+One of the most famous street foods in Manila is Hopia.
+Being one of the most favorite Pinoy comfort food, you can find a Hopia store on almost every corner of each street.

-Carlos Palanca Street is the area where you can buy dried fish, Chinese ham, spices and Filipino handicrafts.
-You can find great souvenirs under the overpass along Palanca street.
+Carlos Palanca Street is where you can buy dried fish, Chinese ham, spices, and Filipino handicrafts.
+You can find great souvenirs under the overpass along Palanca Street.

-Plaza Miranda is a square or a public plaza located in front of the Quiapo Church.
-It is also a popular site of political rallies in the past.
+Plaza Miranda is a square or a public plaza in front of the Quiapo Church.
+It is also a popular site for political rallies in the past.

-The Quiapo district is also Manila’s center of Filipino Muslim community, in fact, and The Golden Mosque is located there.
+The Quiapo district is also Manila’s center of the Filipino Muslim community, and The Golden Mosque is located there.